On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: -Positions for n n-1

 We next show that for any $\p \in \P_{n,k}^c$ we have a move to $\p' \in \P_{n,k}$.
 We first consider whether a non-reduction move exists, and then deal with any cases in which such a move does not exist.
-By Lemma~\ref{lem:noredopts}, positions in $\P_{n,k}^c$ with $s < k-1$ get mapped to $(s+k,o')$ and those with $s>k$ get mapped to $(s-k,o')$, where $o' \in\{n-o-1,n-0+1\}$ in both cases.
-In each case there is a shift ``up" or ``down" by $k$ rows, followed by a vertical reflection across the mid line, with the options on the left and right of the reflected square.
+By Lemma~\ref{lem:noredopts}, positions in $\P_{n,k}^c$ with $s < k-1$ get mapped to $(s+k,o')$ and those with $s \geq k$ get mapped to $(s-k,o')$, where $o' \in\{n-o-1,n-0+1\}$ in both cases.
+In each case there is a shift ``up" or ``down" by $k$ rows, followed by a vertical reflection across the mid line.
+The options of $\p$ are located on the left and right of the reflected cell.
 Figure~\ref{fig:OPtsEvenNRW} shows the positions of $\P_{n,k}^c$ that are under consideration in purple, together with examples of positions in the interior and on the edge of $\P_{n,k}^c$ and their respective options (striped cells).
-For positions in the interior, both options are in $\P_{n,k}$, so the non-reduction move is guaranteed.
-Positions on the edge of $\P_{n,k}^c$ without guaranteed non-reduction move to $\P_{n,k}$ are marked with a diagonal.
-These positions need to be evaluated further, because the ``left" option may not be available.
+For positions in the interior, both options are in $\P_{n,k}$, so the non-reduction move is guaranteed as we can leave out either an odd or an even non-maximal stack.
+Likewise, $\p=(2k-1,1)$, while on the edge of $\P_{n,k}^c$, does have both non-reduction options available.
+Positions on the edge of $\P_{n,k}^c$ without guaranteed non-reduction move to $\P_{n,k}$ are marked with a diagonal in Figure~\ref{fig:OPtsEvenNRW}.

-The positions along the edge are given by $\{(s,s+2)|0 \le s<k-1\}\cup\{(s,2k-s)|k \le s \le 2k-2\}$ and they have only the left option to $(s',n-o-1)\in \P_{n,k}$ available.
+These positions are given by $\{(s,s+2)\mid0 \le s<k-1\}\cup\{(s,2k-s)\mid k \le s \le 2k-2\}$ and they have only the left option to $(s',n-o-1)\in \P_{n,k}$ available.
 This non-reduction move is possible when either the omitted stack is an even non-maximum or when omitting an even maximum does not require reduction.
-Thus, reduction is only needed if the position is of the form
+Thus, reduction is needed if the position is of the form

 where all even stacks are maximal.
-By Lemma~\ref{lem:redposodd}, $p_n$ is odd for $k \le s <2k$, so the non-reduction move to $(s',n-o-1)\in \P_{n,k}$ is available for $\p \in \{(s,2k-s)|k-1<s \le 2k-2\}$.
+By Lemma~\ref{lem:redposodd}, $p_n$ is odd for $k \le s <2k$, so the non-reduction move to $(s',n-o-1)\in \P_{n,k}$ is available for $\p \in \{(s,2k-s)\mid k-1<s \le 2k-2\}$.